 Fujifilm X-M1 vs Leica M-E Typ 240

 The Fujifilm X-M1 and the Leica M-E (Typ 240) are two digital cameras that were officially introduced, respectively, in June 2013 and June 2019.
-The X-M1 is a mirrorless interchangeable lens camera, while the M-E Typ 240 is a rangefinder-style mirrorless.
+The X-M1 is a mirrorless interchangeable lens camera, while the M-E Typ 240 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X-M1) and a full frame (M-E Typ 240) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.